idodov/RedAlert/README.md

 8. Restart/Start the **AppDaemon** addon.

 Once the AppDaemon addon is restarted, the new sensor *binary_sensor.oref_alert* will be created in Home Assistant.
 You can then use this sensor in automations or dashboards.

-## Red Alert Trigger for Specific City, City Area*, or Cities with Similar Character Patterns:
+## Red Alert Trigger for Cities with Similar Character Patterns, Specific City/City Area*
-(*) In Israel, 11 cities have been divided into multiple alert zones, each of which receives a separate alert only when there is a danger to the population living in that area.
-In other words, an alert may be activated only in a specific part of the city, where there is a danger of rocket or missile fire, and the rest of the city will not receive an alert, in order to reduce the number of times residents are required to enter a safe room when there is no danger to them.
-The cities that have been divided into multiple alert zones are Ashkelon, Beersheba, Ashdod, Herzliya, Hadera, Haifa, Jerusalem, Netanya, Rishon Lezion, Ramat Gan, and Tel Aviv-Yafo.
+In Israel, city names can exhibit similar patterns, such as "Yavne" and "Gan Yavne," so it's essential to consider this when creating a binary sensor based on the 'data' attribute using the SPIT function rather than the REGEX_SEARCH function.
-For city names/areas: https://www.oref.org.il//12481-he/Pakar.aspx
+Moreover, in Israel, 11 cities have been subdivided into multiple alert zones, each receiving a separate alert only when there is a threat to the population residing in that specific area.
+This implies that there are various approaches to creating a sensor for a city as a whole and a specific area within it.
+The cities that have been divided into multiple alert zones include Ashkelon, Beersheba, Ashdod, Herzliya, Hadera, Haifa, Jerusalem, Netanya, Rishon Lezion, Ramat Gan, and Tel Aviv-Yafo.
+For a list of city names and areas, please refer to this link: https://www.oref.org.il//12481-he/Pakar.aspx
 ### Sample Trigger or Value Template for a Binary Sensor - Yavne city and not Gan-Yavne city:
 To create a sensor that activates only when an attack occurs in a specific city that has similar character patterns in other city names, you should use the following approach.
 For example, if you want to create a sensor that activates when **only** "יבנה" and **not** "גן יבנה" is attacked, you can use the following code syntax.
 ```
 {{ "יבנה" in state_attr('binary_sensor.oref_alert', 'data').split(', ') }}
 ```
-### Sample Trigger or Value Template for a Binary Sensor - Tel Aviv city center:
+### Sample Trigger or Value Template for a Binary Sensor - Tel Aviv (city center):
 ```
 {{ "תל אביב - מרכז העיר" in state_attr('binary_sensor.oref_alert', 'data').split(', ') }}
 ```
-### Sample Trigger or Value Template for a Binary Sensor - Tel Aviv (all areas):
+### Sample Trigger or Value Template for a Binary Sensor - Ashdod (all areas):
 `
-{{ state_attr('binary_sensor.oref_alert', 'data') | regex_search("תל אביב") }}
+{{ state_attr('binary_sensor.oref_alert', 'data') | regex_search("אשדוד") }}
 `
 ## Red Alert Trigger for Particular Type of Alert:
 The **'cat'** attribute defines the alert type, with a range from 1 to 13, where 1 represents a missile attack, 6 indicates unauthorized aircraft penetration and 13 indicates the infiltration of terrorists.
 You have the option to set up a binary sensor for a particular type of alert with or without any city or area of your choice.